Ruofan0406/SERA-Two-Stage-Seg/README.md

 # SERA-Two-Stage-Seg
-This is the reference code for the paper "A two-stage CNN method for MRI image segmentation of prostate with lesion".
+This is the reference code for the paper ["A two-stage CNN method for MRI image segmentation of prostate with lesion."](https://www.sciencedirect.com/science/article/abs/pii/S1746809423000435).

 # Code Update Log
 07/05/2024: Upload the code for building the classification and segmentation model proposed in the paper.